Christopher Cocksworth: Personal life

 He is married to Charlotte, daughter of David Pytches (former diocesan Bishop of Chile, Bolivia & Peru), and they have five sons.

 Honours

-On 15 July 2009, Cocksworth was awarded the degree of Doctor of Divinity, Honoris Causa, of the University of London.
+On 15 July 2009, Cocksworth was awarded the degree of Doctor of Divinity, honoris causa, of the University of London.
 The award was conferred by Royal Holloway, University of London, at a ceremony held in the college's chapel.
 The University of London awards honorary degrees to those of conspicuous merit, outstanding in their field, or those who have given exceptional service to the university.
 Cocksworth was honoured for his services to education – particularly higher education – and to the church as well as for his service to Royal Holloway.

-In addition, in 2021 he received the Grand Cross of Merit of the Federal Republic of Germany.
+In 2021 he received the Commander's Cross of Merit of the Federal Republic of Germany.

 Publications

 Cocksworth has written widely on theological matters, with some of his books including: